boldlink/terraform-aws-eks/README.md

 ```console
 make clean
 ```
-* Clean supporting resources - this is done seperatly so you can test your module build/modify/destroy independatly.
+* Clean supporting resources - this is done separately so you can test your module build/modify/destroy independently.
 ```console
 make cleansupporting
 ```